Last updated: March 28, 2026

 That strategy gets you zero results.

-Bumble's algorithm is built for long-term relationships, not hookups.
-This means it judges profiles differently.
 A sexy shirtless photo that crushes on Tinder?
-On Bumble, it signals "hookup guy" and relationship-seeking women skip you instantly.
-The algorithm notices this pattern and stops showing your profile.
+On Bumble it signals "hookup guy."
+Relationship-seeking women skip you instantly, and the algorithm notices that pattern and stops showing your profile.

 The Photo Problem on Bumble